© 2001 rev.2020

 PRESSURIZED KEROSENE TANK

 I made this tank to supply fuel to an experimental burner for the tugboat steam plant above.
 The tank sports a pressure pump and homemade float-type fuel level gauge.
 The bands and feet are of stainless steel and the brass drum was made from a 5" naval shell casing.
-The burner provided far more heat than required so I continued to use the original six-wick burner unit.
+The new arrangement provided far more heat than required so I reverted to the original 6-wick burner unit.

 THE IMPERIAL MODEL A